BarbarossaTM/nacl/salt/ext_pillar/README.md

 Place the nacl.py file in the *pillar* subdirectory.

-Now edit the */etc/salt/master* configuration file and uncomment the *extension_modules* config item (if no present already, then use the configure path ;-)).
+Now edit the */etc/salt/master* configuration file and uncomment the *extension_modules* config item (if not present already, then use the configure path ;-)).

     # Directory for custom modules.
 This directory can contain subdirectories for
     # each of Salt's module types such as "runners", "output", "wheel", "modules",